liotrusy/usefulness_of_high_level_languages/README.md

 # Usefulness of High Level Languages

-In this small project, we go through an example to explain why high level programming languages are useful.
+In this small project, we go through an example to explain **why high level programming languages are useful**.

+To go through this example:

+1. I have created a very simple python script.
+2. Built an executable file (.exe extension) from the python script
+3. Tested the python script and the executable
+4. Explored the file contents to understand the differences.

 ## Installation and execution